Frequently Asked Questions

 Q: What services are offered and what is the charge?

 A: Dr. Melese meets with his clients and their pets by appointment only.
 These meetings are at his San Diego office, or, in some cases, in the client’s home.
 As is the case with other professional medical specialists, the doctor’s fees are determined by the time spent applying his expertise toward finding a solution to each person’s problem.
 Fees are charged at an hourly rate, and the amount of time required varies from case to case.
 Some fees can be viewed on the “policies” page on this site.
-The initial visits typically last between 2-3 hours but may need less than 2 hours or more than 3 hours depending on the case.
+The initial visits typically last between 2.5-3.5 hours but may need even more than 3 hours depending on the case.
 We also offer a time-limited “lite” (1.5 hrs.) behavior consult suitable for those with very tight budgets or that simply need an assessment rather than our “standard” full behavioral consultation.
-During this “lite” appointment, we can also provide and teach the owners how to start a customized behavior treatment plan with written summary and handouts along with e-mail support (as appropriate) after the initial appointment.
-In the majority of cases, one consultation is sufficient to work up, diagnose and initiate a treatment plan to help clients solve their pet’s problems.
+During our full/regular appointment, we can also teach the owners how to start a customized behavior treatment plan and then provide a written summary and custom hyperlinks & handouts along with some e-mail support In the majority of cases, one consultation is sufficient to work up, diagnose and initiate a treatment plan to help clients solve their pet’s problems.
 However, since most behavioral problems are of a chronic nature, follow-up consultations are usually critical for successful long-term changes and to assist the family as they learn and carry out the treatment plan.
 If medications are part of the treatment plan, follow-up visits are required to monitor and continue that aspect of therapy.
 To be successful with treatment, pet owners should be ready to invest some time and financial resources to solve their problems, just as would be the case for the pet’s possible medical or surgical problems.
 Specific hourly fees should be discussed with the staff member when making your appointment to see Dr. Melese.